MrRenon/Renon-Bot/README.md

 ## 5. How can you contact us?
-If you have any concerns about vivre.
+If you have any concerns about Renon.
 You can simply join our [support server](https://discord.gg/c2KKcfj4Dy) or [our Email](renonbotdisccord@gmail.com).

 ## 6. How can you delete your Data?